Extending Ghouila-Houri's Characterization of Comparability Graphs to Temporal Graphs: Recognition of comparability temporal graphs and TTO construction

+The proof presented for Theorem \ref{theo:gouila-houri-generalization} establishes the algorithm we will propose for deciding whether a given temporal graph $\mathcal{G}$ is a comparability temporal graph, and if so, obtaining a TTO of its edges.
 The strategy will start by obtaining the set $Ness(\mathcal{G})$ of necessary arcs of $\mathcal{G}$.
 For this, it is first required to construct the implication digraph $Imp(\mathcal{G})$ and then to add the appropriate constraints to obtain the augmented digraph $Aug(\mathcal{G})$.
-We start by observing that the size of both digraphs is in $O(nm)$, which is the order of the maximum number of triplets of vertices, forming a triangle or a three vertex path and therefore potentially producing an implication constraint.
+We start by observing that the size of both digraphs is in $O(nm)$, which is the order of the maximum number of triplets of vertices, forming a triangle or a three-vertex path and therefore potentially producing an implication constraint.
 Consider $f(n,m)$ and $g(n,m)$ the complexity functions of computing digraphs $Imp(\mathcal{G})$ and $Aug(\mathcal{G})$ respectively.
 Then, by the previous observations, we claim that deciding whether $\mathcal{G}$ admits a QTTO (resp.
-ATTO) can be solved in $max\{f(n,m), O(nm)\}$ (resp. $max\{g(n,m), O(nm)\}$) by a 2-SAT linear time algorithm.
-To obtain $Imp(\mathcal{G})$, only triangles and three-vertex paths need to be evaluated as no other structure can produce an implication, i.e. an arc in the digraph.
+ATTO) can be solved in $\max\{f(n,m), O(nm)\}$ (resp. $\max\{g(n,m), O(nm)\}$) by a 2-SAT linear time algorithm.
+To obtain $Imp(\mathcal{G})$, only triangles and three-vertex paths need to be evaluated as no other structure can produce an implication, i.e., an arc in the digraph.
 Then, it is easy to see that $f(n,m) \in O(nm)$.
 However, for $Aug(\mathcal{G})$, we need to additionally consider correlated monolabel triangles, formed by a specific quadruple of vertices.
 To do this, two different strategies can be implemented, and the structure of the graph will determine which of the two is most efficient.
 First, one can consider for each monolabel triangle $abc$, all other vertex $d$ and verify whether the quadruple forms a correlated monolabel triangle.
 If we consider $k$ as the number of monolabel triangles, then clearly this procedure is in $O(kn)$.
 Alternatively, one can consider every pair of edges $ac, bd$ in $E$ and evaluate whether $(a,b,c,d)$ satisfies the desired configuration.
 This can be done in $O(m^2)$.
 When $k$ is small, the first strategy will be more efficient, however this is not always the case as $k \in O(nm)$.
-Therefore, we state that $g(n,m) \in min\{O(kn),O(m^2)\}$, and as Theorem \ref{theo:gouila-houri-generalization} proves that any temporal graph $\mathcal{G}$ admitting an ATTO is a \emph{T}-comparability graph, the following theorem holds.
+Therefore, we state that $g(n,m) \in \min\{O(kn),O(m^2)\}$, and as Theorem \ref{theo:gouila-houri-generalization} proves that any temporal graph $\mathcal{G}$ admitting an ATTO is a comparability temporal graph, we claim that the recognition problem for comparability temporal graphs can be solved in $O(nm + \min\{kn,m^2\})$.
+Once the digraph $Aug(\mathcal{G})$ is constructed, it is straightforward to obtain $Ness(\mathcal{G})$ by Tarjan's \cite{Tarjan72} linear strategy in the size of the digraph, that is $O(nm)$.
+Again by Theorem \ref{theo:gouila-houri-generalization}, we know that $Ness(\mathcal{G})$ is a directed acyclic graph and we can obtain in $O(nm)$ an order $\sigma$ such that all necessary arcs are oriented from left to right according to $\sigma$, i.e., all $(a,b) \in Ness(\mathcal{G})$ satisfy $a \prec_{\sigma} b$.
+We can extend $\sigma$ with the rest of the vertices in $\mathcal{G}$ in an arbitrary way.
+Then, we consider $Ness(\mathcal{G})$ as the initial orientation $O$ and we greedily orient the remaining edges by selecting at every step the unoriented edge $ab$, with $a \prec_{\sigma} b$, such that $a$ is lexicographically minimum.
+We then fix orientations $\{(a,b)\}^{+}$ in $O$.
+Using the same arguments as in proof of Theorem $\ref{theo:gouila-houri-generalization}$, we state that this results in a TTO of $\mathcal{G}$.
+Note that adding $(a,b)$ to $O$ will fix the orientation of all the arcs forced in $\{(a,b)\}^{+}$.
+Then, after orienting $\{(a,b)\}^{+}$ we can remove all these vertices from $Aug(\mathcal{G})$, as all vertices in $\{(b,a)\}^{-}$, and claim the complexity of the greedy orientation construction can be done in $O(nm)$.
+To conclude, we state that the overall time complexity of the algorithm is of $O(nm + \min\{kn,m^2\})$.